YulianaTorres/PruebaAtomicLabs/README.md

 # PruebaAtomicLabs
 Prueba Frontend para Atomic Labs

-Getting Started with Create React App
+# Getting Started with Create React App
-This project was bootstrapped with Create React App.
+This project was with Create React App.

-Available Scripts
+# Available Scripts
 In the project directory, you can run:

 npm start